gregavola/memcachejs/README.md

 A simple way to create expiring localStorage key/value pairs, similar to memcache for other languages

 # Requirements
-A browser that that enables localStorage (note the IE browsers do not allow LocalStorage from the file:// protocol, you will need to use this via localhost)<br />
+A browser that that enables localStorage (note the IE browsers do not allow LocalStorage from the file:// protocol, you will need to use this via localhost).
 For more information on browsers that support LocalStorage: <a href="http://caniuse.com/namevalue-storage" target="_blank">http://caniuse.com/namevalue-storage</a><br />

 # Getting Started